 On Friday 29th November, Polyphonic Voices presented a tightly themed program of American choral and gospel music.
 The venue was the unique and incredibly resonant space ‘the dome’- a domed room which seats about sixty people- inside the Mission to Seafarers in Docklands.

-I appreciated the cohesiveness of the programming- the concert was called ‘American Thanksgiving’, there were little touches of red, white and blue decorations around the perimeter of the dome, miniature pumpkin pies and Reece’s peanut butter cups were served at interval.
+I appreciated the cohesiveness of the programming; the concert was called ‘American Thanksgiving’, there were little touches of red, white and blue decorations around the perimeter of the dome, and miniature pumpkin pies and Reece’s peanut butter cups were served at interval.
 Throughout the night, the ensemble was led by the steady hand of artistic director Michael Fulcher, who established Polyphonic Voices in 2013.

 Of course, it wouldn’t be a concert of American vocal music without the inclusion of some Eric Whitacre compositions.
 Of the three performed, I thank you God for this most amazing day was a highlight as the shimmering harmonies unfolded over the course of the work.

 While I enjoyed the Whitacre, I was particularly drawn to the bold and a crunchy soundscapes of the pieces which followed it.
 Daniel Knaggs’ setting of Surge, amica mea had a dark and atmospheric quality, the uneasiness contrasting satisfyingly with the words of the joyful love poem.
 This performance was its Australian premiere.
 Nico Muhly’s setting of Pater Noster (The Lord’s Prayer) featured a solo soprano line, which was woven in and out of the ensemble’s overlapping short phrases.
 This line was sung with purity by Megan Nelson, who created a sound which was still reminiscent of haunting wailing, appropriate as the backdrop of the gothic Lord’s Prayer.